WebHare/runkit/DEVELOPERS.md

   - `container.image` - image to use for the WebHare server. if set, will be started using podman
 - `_settings/`
   - `getborgsettings.sh` - a script to override how borg-related scripts lookup containers
-  - `containerchange.sh` - if it exists, a script that is invoked whenever a container is started or stopped
+  - `containerchange.sh` - if it exists, a script that is invoked whenever a container is started or stopped (DEPRECATED, we recommend listening for systemd events instead)
   - `sourceroot` - contains default source checkout
   - `forgeroot` - overrides location of WebHare open source projects
   - `registryroot` - overrides location of registry locations (defaults to `docker.io/webhare`)